Webinar: Hot topic – Climate change in an ageing world

 We are living in an ageing world; people are living longer.
 We are living on an ageing planet; in a climate emergency.
 So how does the topic of longevity fit into the climate change agenda?
 What is the coherent policy response to the interface between climate change and an ageing society?

 ILC-UK, in collaboration with the ILC Global Alliance and AAG are building a ‘Climate change in an ageing world’ initiative to be launched alongside the COP26 (November 2021).

-This webinar will provide an opportunity to feed into the scoping and planning of our initiative.
-We are bringing together representatives from industry and the charity sector to explore:
+This webinar provided an opportunity to feed into the scoping and planning of our initiative.
+We brought together representatives from industry and the charity sector to explore:

 - The need for an environmentally sustainable economy in an ageing society: as people live longer healthier lives, we will see a huge growth in consumption by older people – but how will carbon neutral targets and other sustainability goals impact the longevity dividend?

 - The future of work as we age: over the coming decades, working lives will be extended and the nature of work – already rapidly evolving, will need to adapt to the impacts of environmental change.

 - Diversity and intergenerational approaches: How do we move the narrative from older people as “casualties” and “contributors”, to “champions” of climate change and promote a new narrative where all ages are engaged in climate action?

 - Roz Bullied, Deputy Policy Director, Green Alliance